patmllr/snib/README.md

 # Snib ✂️

-**Snib** is a Python CLI tool to scan your projects, collect source files, and generate **prompt-ready chunks** for use with large language models (LLMs).
-It helps you prepare clean, structured context from your codebase with include/exclude filters, project trees, and chunking.
-It supports filtering by file types, folders, regex and can optionally run in **smart mode** to automatically ignore large logs or binary files.
+**Snib** is a Python CLI tool to scan your projects, collect source files, and generate prompt-ready chunks for use with Large Language Models (LLMs).

+## 💡 Why Snib?

+Today there are many AI coding assistants (Copilot, Cursor, Tabnine, …).
+They are powerful but often expensive, tied to specific models, and in some cases not as good at reasoning as other LLMs available on the web.

+With Snib you stay flexible:
+- Use **any LLM you prefer** – free, paid, reasoning-strong, or lightweight.
+- Work directly with the web UI of your favorite model while Snib prepares clean, structured chunks of your code.
+- Get **helpful assistance** from AI without handing over control of your entire project.
+- Keep **full ownership** of your coding process.
+The AI assists, but you remain the developer.

+This way, AI remains a helpful assistant and you stay the one driving your project forward.

 ## 🚀 Features

 - Scan entire projects recursively.
-- Include or exclude files/folders with globs or explicit paths.
+- Include or exclude files/folders with globs and prefix patterns.
 - Generate prompt-ready chunks with configurable size.
 - Built-in tasks: `debug`, `comment`, `refactor`, `optimize`, `summarize`, `document`, `test`, `analyze`.
 - Smart mode automatically focuses on source code and ignores unnecessary files.